 – address (residential or postal), if TFN not given.

-3. Receive the response on-screen in online services.
+5. Submit your request.
+The response will appear on-screen in few minutes.
 The ATO will notify your employee of the stapled super fund request and the fund details they have provided.

 A bulk request form will be available if you need to request stapled super fund details for over 100 new employees at once.